Asaqa988/AutomationSimiFinalProject/README.md

 13	Calendar	Clicks on the calendar tab and extracts table data.
 14	Iframe	Switches into an iframe and interacts with it.
 15	DownloadApp	Tests clicking a link to download APK files.
-❗ Important Notes
-Randomization is used in some tests (e.g., random radio button, random checkbox selection).

-Window and Tab Management are used — make sure your pop-up blocker is disabled.

-Some interactions need scrolling — handled via JavaScriptExecutor.

-Wait times are introduced using Thread.sleep() for demo purposes; it's recommended to use explicit waits (like WebDriverWait) in real-world projects.

-🔥 Author
-Abedalraheem Alsaqqa